ZoraFactory.sol | ZORA Docs

 Currency Options

-When creating a coin, you have two options for the trading currency:
+When creating a coin, you have multiple options for the trading currency:

-for the currency parameter.
-This is the most common option, allowing users to buy and sell coins with ETH. -
+1. ETH/WETH: Use address(0) for the currency parameter.
+This is the most common option, allowing users to buy and sell coins with ETH.

 Initial Purchase